ValerioL94/restaurant-page/README.md

 # restaurant-page

-Building a simple restaurant page using javascript alone
+Building a simple restaurant homepage using javascript alone